Cray-HPE/cray-nls/docs/api.md

 ## TODO

-we need some doc here
+we need some doc here @Alex

 ---